 Microsoft has given us so many fantastic products over the years, I thought it would be fitting to highlight some of their biggest disasters, their Ten Biggest Flops of All Time!
 Let's enjoy this time together as we look back at some of Microsoft's finer moments!
+You can learn more about Focus T25 and read a review here.
 If you would like to review the Ten Biggest Computer Flops of all time, I have reviewed them as well.

 - Windows ME

 Microsoft Windows Millennium Edition was touted as the first operating system to support Universal Plug and Play.
 Unfortunately, this operating systems was quite possibly less compatible with hardware, than its predecessor, Windows 98.
 It was also notoriously difficult to re-install, which was terrible since this operating system needed to be re-installed almost weekly.
 Hardcore users claimed that Windows ME was more stable than 98, or 98SE, and the instabilities came from users installing bad drivers that were not approved and certified.
 Nevertheless, most users of Windows were beginners, and thus the perception that Windows ME actually stood for "Microsoft Experiment", "Moron Edition", "Mistake Edition", "Miserable Edition", "Mistake Edition", and "Memory Eater".